kvnang/frkennyang/src/posts/Bernadette/index.md

 ### Touch the Rock

 Gestures:
-- Maintain silence
+- Maintain silence.
 - Upon entering the Grotto, make the sign of the Cross.
-- Contemplate the spring
+- Contemplate the spring.
-- Touch or kiss the rock
+- Touch and/or kiss the rock.
-- Say your prayer intention to Our Lady
+- Say your prayer intention to Our Lady.
 - When leaving the Grotto, bow in silence before the statue of Our Lady.

 Prayer for pilgrims:

 > O Mary, Our Lady of Lourdes, you here, present in this Grotto and you hear the prayers of all your children.
 Some you comfort, others you help discover their vocation by giving them the strength to say ‘yes.’
 Today, like Bernadette, I too am entering this holy place following this great crowd of people from every nation and every language.
 As the Mother of Jesus and Mother of the Church, you see each one as a unique individual.
 Cast your gaze upon me and let the light of your Son dwell in and soothe my heart.
 >
 > Hail Mary …
 > Our Lady of Lourdes, pray for us!
-> Saint Bernadette, pray for us!”
+> Saint Bernadette, pray for us!

 ![Pilgrims touching the rock of Massabielle Grotto Lourdes France](rock.jpeg 'Pilgrims touching the rock of Massabielle Grotto')